aws-samples/scp-alternative-solution/README.md

 AWS Organizations provides central governance and management for multiple accounts.
 Central security administrators use [service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) with AWS Organizations to establish controls that all IAM principals (users and roles) adhere to.

-However Service Control Policies (SCPs) feature in AWS Organizations is not available in the China regions (BJS and ZHY) yet as of Sep 2021.
+However, Service Control Policies (SCPs) feature in AWS Organizations is not available in the China regions (BJS and ZHY) yet as time of writing.

 This repository is part of [the Chinese blog post](https://aws.amazon.com/cn/blogs/china/scp-alternative-based-on-iam-permission-boundaries/) that guides users through implementing a SCP Alternative Solution for China Region from scratch.